 7) Don't get the screen size wrong - too big, or too small

-Too often, screen sizes are worked out like this: (i) what fits in the space and (ii) what's in my budget?
-The problem is that you can end up with a picture that's either too small to fill up your senses - it's not immersive enough - or it's so big you can't see what's happening at the sides, which is uncomfortable.
+Too often, screen sizes are worked out like this: (i) what fits the space and (ii) what's in my budget?
+The problem is that you can end up with a picture that's either too small to fill up your senses - so it's not immersive enough - or it's so big you can't see what's happening at the sides, which is uncomfortable.

 8) Don't put seats along the side walls